davemo/blog.davemo.com/app/posts/2017-04-17-makefile-usability-tips.md

+---
+title: "Makefile Usability Tips"
+date: "2017-04-17"
+---

-It has been but a [few short years](/build-automation-holy-war.png) since _web developers_ chose a side and took up arms in the holy war of <a href="https://en.wikipedia.org/wiki/Make_(software)">build automation tools</a>; this is only one of [many](https://en.wikipedia.org/wiki/Editor_war) [wars](https://en.wikipedia.org/wiki/Browser_wars) that have been fought [countless times](https://en.wikipedia.org/wiki/Indent_style) since the dawn of computing.
+> It has been but a [few short years](/build-automation-holy-war.png) since _web developers_ chose a side and took up arms in the holy war of <a href="https://en.wikipedia.org/wiki/Make_(software)">build automation tools</a>; this is only one of [many](https://en.wikipedia.org/wiki/Editor_war) [wars](https://en.wikipedia.org/wiki/Browser_wars) that have been fought [countless times](https://en.wikipedia.org/wiki/Indent_style) since the dawn of computing.
 In the grim darkness of the far future, there is only war.

-...

 Meh.
 War is tiresome and I have had enough of war.
 This post is about some small usability improvements you can add to your Makefiles if you are using Make.
 Let's dig in!